thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **Metasploit** - Allows a user to use known exploits to see if a server is vulnerable to that specific exploit.
 - **MFA** - Multifactor Authentication.
 Use a separate factor to authenticate (something you are, something you know, something you have, somewhere you are, etc.).
 Two passwords does not count as MFA.
 But a password + OTP counts.
 - **MITRE ATT&CK** - Essentially a database of all known attacks through all stages of the attack.
 This includes how to detect and stop these attacks.
+- **Modbus** - A communication protocol used in operational technology networks.
+Contrast this to TCP/IP - Modbus is a different way of thinking.
 - **MOU** - Memorandum of Understanding -  Preliminary or exploratory agreement for parties to work together.
 This is not legally binding and doesn't involve monetary exchange.
 - **MTBF** - Mean Time Between Failures.
 How long do we expect a system to last?
 Ex. hard drives might only be expected to last 10 years before failing.
 - **MTD** - Maximum Tolerable Downtime.
 Max time a business can be down without irrevocable business failure.